 What about Postpartum Massage?

 This can be a good idea for women who have recently had a baby.
-Many people prefer to go after their bleeding has tapered off, but I imagine it would feel GREAT for overwhelmed and stressed out tissues to be rubbed like that.
+Many people prefer to go after their bleeding has tapered off.
+You may have some excess fluids that would be helped with a massage and I imagine it would feel GREAT for overwhelmed and stressed out tissues to have a massage.

 Again, check with your provider to make sure it is OK for you.